--,-,=-=- forest la andowners, the term "forest land" excludes: (a) Residential home sites, which may include up to o five acres; and (b) Cropfields, orchards, vineyards, pastures, llots, fish pens, and the land on which urtenances necessary to the production, paration, or sale of crops, fruit, dairy products, and livestock exist.
-"Forest practice" means any activity conducted rectly pertaining to forestland and relating to g, harvesting or processing timber, including but ted to: (a) mair Road and trail construction and (b) Harvesting, final and intermediate; (c) Precommercial thinning; (d) Reforestation; (e) Fertilization; (f) inse Prevention and suppression of diseases and cts; (g) Salvage of trees; and (h) Brush control.
-Washin "Forest practices application" means the tion required to be submitted to the gton State Department of Natural Resources or the harvest of forest products. appeals "Hearing examiner" means a person appointed or review certain land use applications and pursuant to Title 21 of this code, the Land Use velopment Procedures Ordinance.
-19. that is i "Non-forestry use" means an active use of land ncompatible with timber growing.
-20. "Owner" means any person or persons having
+(a) Residential home sites, which may include

+up to five acres; and

+(b) Cropfields, orchards, vineyards, pastures, feedlots, fish pens, and the land on which appurtenances necessary to the production, preparation, or sale of crops, fruit, dairy products, fish, and livestock exist.

+16. "Forest practice" means any activity conducted on or directly pertaining to forestland and relating to growing, harvesting or processing timber, including but not limited to:

+(a) Road and trail construction and maintenance;

+(b) Harvesting, final and intermediate;

+(c) Precommercial thinning;

+(d) Reforestation;

+(e) Fertilization;

+(f) Prevention and suppression of diseases and insects;

+(g) Salvage of trees; and

+(h) Brush control.

+17. "Forest practices application" means the application required to be submitted to the Washington State Department of Natural Resources (DNR) for the harvest of forest products.

+18. "Hearing examiner" means a person appointed

+18. "Hearing exami to hear or review certain land use applications and appeals pursuant to Title 21 of this code, the Land Use and Development Procedures Ordinance.

+19. "Non-forestry use" means an active use of land that is incompatible with timber growing.

+"Owner" means any person or persons having 20.

-5/9/2019 a legal or equitable property right or interest, whether it be legal or equitable in character, including a fee owner, contract purchaser or seller, mortgagor or mortgagee, option or optionee, and beneficiary or grantor of a trust and deed of trust.
-21. "Public resources" means water, fish and wildlife, and in addition shall mean capital improvements of the state or its political subdivisions.
-22. "Primary Development" Primary development shall include: (a) All short plats, large lots, long plats; (b) Site plan review; (c) Planned unit developments or performance-based development; (d) Shoreline development permits; (e) Unclassified use permits; and (f) Conditional use permits.
-23. "Shoreline Management Program" means RCW90.58.030, the Shoreline Management Act, and theKitsap County Shoreline Management Master Program.
-24. "Timber harvest" means the activity pertaining to the cutting and/or removal of forest product, but shall not include fertilization, prevention and suppression of diseases and insects and brush control.
-25. "Timber harvest permit" shall apply to those harvest activities which result in greater than 5000 board feet of merchantable timber.
-Class IV general forest practices on land which is proposed for- conversion to a use other than commercial timber- production or land which has been platted after- January 1, 1960, as set forth in RCW 76.90.050.
-RCW 76.90.050 no longer references land which has been platted after Jan 1, 1960.
-26. "Vegetation" means all the plants or plant life on a specific parcel.
+5/9/2019 a legal or equitable property right or interes it be legal or equitable in character, includir owner, contract purchaser or seller, mortga mortgagee, option or optionee, and benefic grantor of a trust and deed of trust. ng a fee gor or 21.
+"Public resources" means water, fis wildlife, and in addition shall mean capital improvements of the state or its political su 22.
+"Primary Development" Primary de shall include: velopment (a) All short plats, large lots, long pla ats; (b) Site plan review; (c) Planned unit developments or performance-based development; (d) Shoreline development permits; (e) Unclassified use permits; and (f) Conditional use permits.
+23. "Shoreline Management Program"90.58.030, the Shoreline Management Act,Kitsap County Shoreline Management Mast and the 24.
+"Timber harvest" means the activity to the cutting and/or removal of forest pro- shall not include fertilization, prevention an suppression of diseases and insects and bru duct, but 25.
+"Timber harvest permit" shall apply harvest activities which result in greater that board feet of merchantable timber.
+Class IV forest practices on land which is proposed f conversion to a use other than commercial production or land which has been platted a January 1, 1960, as set forth in RCW 76.90.0 platted after Jan 1, 1960.
+26. "Vegetation" means all the plants on a specific parcel. r plant life